-10-12 Grade Level: Year Class Length: Prerequisite: Algebra 2
+Grade Level: 10-12 Length: Year Class Prerequisite: Algebra 2

 Graduation: Fulfills one year of math requirement.

 College Prep: Fulfills UC/CSU math ("c") requirement.

-Description: Statistics is a college prep course designed for juniors and seniors who have completed Algebra 2 or Pre-Calculus and would like to learn how to collect, analyze, and interpret data.
-Topics include graphing data, conducting surveys and experiments, and using data for inference.
-There is a stronger emphasis on understanding than calculation.
+Description: Statistics is designed for college-bound students who have completed Algebra II.
+Statistics examines relationships in data and means of displaying the data.
+Strong emphasis is placed upon understanding inferential statistics, as well as the usage of statistics in modern media.
 Students enrolled in this class will need to use a graphing calculator.
 We recommend the TI-84+.
 Students who earned less than a "C" in their previous math class are recommended to re-take the previous course.